genekellyjr/LOTR-Subs/README.md

 *You can also embed the .srt file instead of the .sup file.
 The .sup file is blu-ray PGS subtitles which are pictures and look nice, while the .srt file is just text and it's up to your player to decide how to show them.
 I haven't done any work on positioning the .srt subtitles, just making sure they're right.*

+## Help translate anything missing!

+If you notice anything missing a translation, note the movie, time, and disc# or combined and open an issue or find an issue for it already.
+Hopefully I can find someone translating it (since I am but a laylad) or be graced with someone who can translate it.

 ## FOTR Extended
 **For: 1080p USA blu-ray discs (set w/ embedded Sindarin text occasionally) - combined per following instructions (so times match) or in original disc 1/2 format**